直 Japanese PDF Font

 August 31, 2021

-Edited by Christina Ji-Hye Yang; Elizabeth D. Ferrill
+Authored and Edited by Forrest A. Jones; Christina Ji-Hye Yang; Elizabeth D. Ferrill

 In Universal Secure Registry LLC v.
 Apple Inc., No. 2020-2044 (Fed.
 Cir.
 Aug.
 26, 2021), the Federal Circuit affirmed the district court’s determination that four patents related to securing credit card transactions without a credit card magnetic strip are patent ineligible under 35 U.S.C. § 101.